ishaijp/PHP-OOP-Inventory-System-with-Analytic-Dashboard-Dynamic-Inventory-with-Transaction-Details-DR-CR-/README.md

 This is PREMIUM product for sale.

-Iyou want to use it please email me to buy codes or installing help at isha_ijp@ymail.com / isha_ijp@niuitmo.ru
+If you want to use it please email me to buy the system at isha_ijp@ymail.com / isha_ijp@niuitmo.ru